emsesp/EMS-ESP32/README.md

 - Compatible with both ESP8266 and ESP32
 - A multi-user secure web interface to change settings and monitor the data
 - A console, accessible via Serial and Telnet for more monitoring
-- Native support for Home Assistan via [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/)
+- Native support for Home Assistant via [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/)
 - Can run standalone as an independent WiFi Access Point or join an existing WiFi network
 - Easy first-time configuration via a web Captive Portal
-- Support for more than [72 EMS devices](https://emsesp.github.io/docs/#/Supported-EMS-Devices) (boilers, thermostats, solar modules, mixing modules, heat pumps, gateways)
+- Support for more than [70 EMS devices](https://emsesp.github.io/docs/#/Supported-EMS-Devices) (boilers, thermostats, solar modules, mixer modules, heat pumps, gateways)

 ## **Screenshots**

-### Web interface:
+### Web Interface:

 | | |
 | --- | --- |